maxcabd/nuccbin/README.md

 ## Usage
 - Get the latest version from [releases](https://github.com/maxcabd/nuccbin/releases).
 - Drag and drop any of the .xfbin files in the list onto the nuccbin.exe.
-- Add the changes to your .json file by adding, removing, or editing entries.
+- Add the changes to your .json file(s) by adding, removing, or editing entries.
-- Apply your changes to the .xfbin file by dragging and dropping your .meta.json onto the nuccbin.exe.
+- Apply your changes to the .xfbin file by dragging and dropping the newly created folder onto nuccbin.exe.

 ## Formats
 nuccbin supports a number of in game nuccChunkBinary param / bin formats.
 All formats support serializing.
 While some may not support deserializing.